 4 – Div 7A Loan

-This is a common way to take money out of a company – for up to 7 or 15 years – without treating it as a wage or dividend.
+This is a common way to take money out of a company – for up to 7 or 15 years – without it hitting your individual tax return as income.
 You need a formal loan agreement and minimum yearly repayments of interest and principal.

 5 – Capital Distribution

 Amounts sitting in your capital profits reserve, for example pre-CGT capital gains, are distributed as capital upon liquidation of your company.

 Capital distributions receive generous tax concessions (50% CGT discount, small business CGT concessions), so you pay a lot less tax than if you had received this money as wages or dividends.

 So that’s all you have.
 Those 5 ways.
 Does all this make sense?
 Just give me a call, if you get stuck.